Interested in a hands-on learning experience for developing LLM applications?

 Difference between Continuous and Non-Continuous Variable

 From this exercise, the columns that should be cast as categorical are: Survived, Pclass, Sex, and Embarked.
 The trickiest of these to determine might have been Pclass because it’s a numerical value that goes from 1 to 3.
-However, it does not really make sense to have a 2.5 Class between second class and third class.
+However, it does not really make sense to have a 2.5 Class between the second class and third class.
 Also, the relationship or “distance” between each interval of PClass is not explicit.

 To cast these columns, drag in the “Edit Metadata” module.
 Specify the columns to be cast, then change the “Categorical” parameter to “Make categorical”.